General Research Fund (GRF)

 OSU Scientific Diving and Small Boating Programs

 The GRF application form is available in MS Word format.
 If you are unable to access this form, contact the Research Office, Incentive Programs at (541) 737-8390 to request a paper copy.
 Please allow one week for delivery.

 Incomplete proposals or proposals NOT following the guidelines and format instructions (including spacing, font size, margins and page limits) will not be considered for funding.

 - Complete all sections of the application form.

 - Complete items 1-6 within the space provided.

-- Attach the following supporting documentation for a complete proposal packet (written for a general audience, avoiding jargon and unexplained acronyms).
+- Attach the following supporting documentation for a complete proposal packet (written for a general audience of reviewers from a variety of disciplines, avoiding jargon and unexplained acronyms).

 - Item 7, limit 200 words to provide the information requested (double-spaced, 12 pt. font, 1 inch margins).